The Developer Console offers an easy way for registering and deleting your physical devices.

-The easiest way is to delete the connection metrics, and watch at a later point in time if the connection is obsolete and can be deleted.
+The easiest way is to delete old connection metrics, and watch at a later point in time if the connection is obsolete and can be deleted.

 The Bosch IoT Hub to Thing connection is stored at the Things service.

-Use the Bosch IoT Things API, and authenticate with a token.
+Use the Bosch IoT Things HTTP API, and authenticate with a token.